anderdc/humidor/README.md

 ## Humidor

 The premise of this project is to build my own humidor notification system for a cigar box.
+At a generic level, this is essentially a temperature/humidity notification system.

 ### Why do this?

 1. I like cigars and want to be able to store a small collection at my house.
 2. This would be a great way to get my hands back into hobbyist electronics and _inventing_.
 3. I'll be able to _implement creativity_ with novel solutions to a problem and _acquisition of knowledge_.
-4. I'll (re)learn the basics of working with microcontrollers, sensors, wiring, soldering, prototyping, and (perhaps) IoT.
+4. I'll (re)learn the basics of working with microcontrollers, sensors, wiring, soldering, prototyping, optimizing power solutions, and (perhaps) IoT.

 ### Deliverables